yuhui1208/api/substrate/extrinsics.md

   \# \<weight>

-   Complexity: O(P) where P is the number of max proposals Base Weight: .49 * P DB Weight:
+   Complexity: O(P) where P is the number of max proposals DB Weight:

   * Reads: Proposals